wendecoder/haskell-course/README.md

 [Versión en 🇪🇸](https://github.com/input-output-hk/haskell-course/tree/main/ES-translation)

-**This course is designed to teach students Haskell from zero to everything needed to work with Marlowe and Plutus.** The course itself doesn't contain content specific to Marlowe or Plutus.
-So, if you want to use it to learn Haskell for other purposes, you can! 😃
+**This course is designed to teach non-engineers (e.g., self-taught/bootcamp coders) Haskell from zero to productive in an interactive, easy-to-follow way.** The course doesn't contain content specific to [Marlowe](https://marlowe.iohk.io/) or [Plutus](https://plutus.readthedocs.io/en/latest/), but it will cover everything needed to work with them.

 For a more detailed explanation, keep reading or watch the introduction video:
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=flat&logo=YouTube&logoColor=white)](https://youtu.be/H1vbUKMKvnM)